Middle Class Love: Production

-The principal photography of the film started in 2021 in Mussoorie.
+The principal photography of the film began in 2019 in Mussoorie but was halted due to bad weather; it resumed in 2021.

 Marketing and release

 The trailer of the film was released on 7 August 2022.
 Middle Class Love was released theatrically on 16 September 2022.

 The cast promoted the film on The Kapil Sharma Show.

 Soundtrack

 The film's music is composed by Himesh Reshammiya while lyrics were penned by Himesh Reshammiya, Shabbir Ahmed, Shakeel Azmi and Mayur Puri.
 The song "Apna Karenge" was composed by Prasanna Suresh and lyrics were written by Spitfire.

 Reception

-Critical reception

-The film received mostly mixed reviews.
 Archika Khurana of Times of India gave 2.5/5 and stated "It's alight and breezy coming-of-age drama".
 Shubhra Gupta from Indian Express gave it a 2/5 and stated that "Like in most Bollywood movies set in these kinds of ‘schools’, no studying is done, instead the setting is just an excuse for good-looking teenagers to learn life lessons."
 Sonil Dedhia of News18 rated it 3/5 and stated it "a light-hearted coming-of-age story that every middle class person especially the college going kids would relate to."
 Subhash K. Jha of Firstpost praised the film stating that "A surprisingly well-packaged, coming-of-age rom-com with a star turn by Prit Kamani."